Brent Crude

 Key Takeaways

-- Tier 2 was the sweet spot.
-Mid-cap infrastructure plays (EME, CLS, NVT, VRT, FIX) collectively lost only -0.8% — best tier by far.
-Labor moat thesis held up.
+- Tier 2 also strong.
+Mid-cap infra plays (EME, CLS, NVT, VRT, FIX) averaged +2.2%.
+Labor moat thesis intact.

-- Tier 1 was mixed.
-MRVL (+20.8%) was a monster, but BE (-13.5%) and MU (-18.7%) dragged the tier down.
-High-conviction small caps = high dispersion.
+- Tier 1 still mixed.
+MRVL (+34.1%) is a monster, but BE (-13.3%) and MU (-8.4%) drag the tier down.
+High-conviction = high dispersion.

 ⚠ HINDSIGHT CAVEAT: This is NOT a true backtest.
 The ranking model (Gabriel) was built on March 31 with full knowledge of the war's progression.
 Look-ahead bias contaminates these results.
 Treat this as feature analysis, not a prediction track record.
 Real out-of-sample tracking begins April 1, 2026.